code-differently/code-differently-25-q1/lesson_00/Davis D./README.md

 ## Reach Me

-You can reach me via. <a href="https://www.linkedin.com/in/davisdw2004">LinkedIn</a> As well as contact me via.
-Email at davisdwendell@gmail.com
+You can reach me via. <a href="https://www.linkedin.com/in/davisdw2004">LinkedIn</a>